 - 6.1 The headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to the member of staff named in individual schools: Jack Hunt School, Ms Rachel Hunt; Nova, Ms Vicky Wells; Longthorpe, Ms Clare Andrews or Ms Carol Halliday; Ravensthorpe, Ms Ruth Deegan; Thorpe, Ms Linda Genever. - 6.2 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.
+This has been delegated to the member of staff named in individual schools (the names of which can be requested from each school office). - 6.2 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.
 Plans will be developed with the pupil's best interests in mind and will set out: - (a) What needs to be done - (b) When - (c) By whom - 6.3 Not all pupils with a medical condition will require an IHP.
 It will be agreed with a healthcare professional and the parents when an IHP would be inappropriate or disproportionate.
 This will be based on evidence.
 If there is not a consensus, the headteacher in each PKAT school will make the final decision. - 6.4 Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, such as the school nurse, specialist or paediatrician, who can best advise on the pupil's specific needs.
-The pupil will be involved wherever appropriate. - 6.5 IHPs will be linked to, or become part of, any statement of special educational needs (SEN) or education, health and care (EHC) plan.
+The pupil will be involved wherever appropriate. - 6.5 IHPs will be linked to, or may become part of, any education, health and care (EHC) plan.
 If a pupil has SEN but does not have a statement or EHC plan, the SEN will be mentioned in the IHP. - 6.6 The level of detail in the plan will depend on the complexity of the child's condition and how much support is needed.
 The Academy Committees, the Headteacher and the individual with responsibility for developing IHPs, the member of staff named in individual school policies, will consider the following when deciding what information to record on IHPs: - (a) The medical condition, its triggers, signs, symptoms and treatments - (b) The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons

 - (c) Specific support for the pupil's educational, social and emotional needs.
-For example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions - (d) The level of support needed, including in emergencies.
-If a pupil is selfmanaging their medication, this will be clearly stated with appropriate arrangements for monitoring - (e) Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - (f) Who in the PKAT schools need to be aware of the pupil's condition and the support required - (g) Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - (h) Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - (i) Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - (j) What to do in an emergency, including who to contact, and contingency arrangements
+For example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions or another reasonable adjustment. - (d) The level of support needed, including in emergencies.
+If a pupil is selfmanaging their medication, this will be clearly stated with appropriate arrangements for monitoring and review - (e) Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable - (f) Who in the PKAT schools need to be aware of the pupil's condition and the support required - (g) Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours - (h) Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments - (i) Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition - (j) What to do in an emergency, including who to contact, and contingency arrangements